 Slip & Fall on Ice

-A slip and fall is a serious type of personal injury accident.
+NYC slip and fall lawyer - The Cakani Law Firm A slip and fall is a serious type of personal injury accident.
 In legal terms, slip-and-fall accidents encompass a wide variety of situations where people are injured because they slip, trip, stumble or fall while on the property of another person.

 Some common causes of slip-and-falls include: